Sir William Gladstone Bart., KG. M.A.

 He was a great supporter of the ORA and the School and was a member of the victorious team that won The Welsh Public Schools golf tournament in October this year.

-His funeral will be held at St Swithuns Church, 1 Chapelgate, Retford, Nottinghamshire DN22 6PL, on Tuesday 10th January 2017 at 2.30 pm and afterwards at Retford Town hall for refreshments.
+His funeral was held at St Swithuns Church, 1 Chapelgate, Retford, Nottinghamshire on Tuesday 10th January 2017.

 Letter from Buckingham Palace